rachalSmith/api-space-station-tracker/readme.md

+# api-space-station-tracker

-Follows the location of the International Space Station.
+A simple App that follows the location of the International Space Station.

-        Uses:
+## Description

+A simple App to practice using and presenting data from APIs.

-         'Where the ISS at?'
-API
+Uses 'Where the ISS at?'
+API, Leaflet library and Open Street Map maps.
-          Leaflet library
-          Open Street Map maps

-Made following 'The Coding Train' tutorial.